 Students having obtained the pre-degree certificate will finish their studies by taking the final exam.
 Final exam can be taken in active student status in the forthcoming exam period after gaining the pre-degree certificate then after termination of student status in any exam period within two years according to the valid education requirements.
 If the final exam is taken more than two years after obtaining the pre-degree certificate (and termination of the student status) the conditions of taking the exam are stipulated by the Faculty.
 After the fifth year of the termination of student status the candidate is not allowed to take the final exam.
-Only students who do not have outstanding charges are allowed to take the final exam.

 The final exam shall be taken in front of a board in the examination period following the award of the predegree certificate.
 Final exam can be taken both in the beginning of January and at the end of June.